mauriya0202/pes_crc16_parallel/README.md

 # pes_fmul

-IEEE 754 Floating Point Multiplier (32 bit)
+IEEE 754 Floating Point Multiplier (32 bit).
+The code and test bench for the multiplier has also been uploaded.

 ## Yosys